 This month, pharmaceutical giant Johnson & Johnson was ordered to pay $57 million to Ella Ebaugh, a patient who had received one of their transvaginal mesh implant devices.
 Ebaugh now claims the device eroded her urethra, causing incontinence and chronic pain.

 This is the fifth verdict in a vaginal mesh lawsuit found in favor of a plaintiff, and the largest win for a victim.
-Johnson & Johnson continues to stand behind their product, and plans to appeal the verdict.
+Johnson & Johnson continues to stand behind their product.
+The company plans to appeal the verdict.

 FDA Warning: Strychnine In Homeopathic Drugs: